stakater/dockerfile-elasticsearch-curator/README.md

 ### Version 3.5.1

+This version has the option to backup snapshot to s3 and/or delete indices based upon the following values.

 Environment Variables:

 * `CRON_SCHEDULE`: Crontab schedule for curator to run, Default: `0 0 * * *` i.e. Daily at 00:00